 Nine Virginia wrestlers competed in the NCAA Championships Thursday (March 21).

-Former Cavalier All-American Steve Garland is serving in his eighth season as head wrestling coach at Virginia.
+Former Cavalier All-American Steve Garland is serving in his ninth season as head wrestling coach at Virginia.
 A master motivator, recruiter and coach, Garland has worked diligently to push the Cavaliers among the nation's elite.

 Chris Henrich became Virginia's first three-time All-American in 2011 when he took sixth place at 174 pounds.
 Henrich was part of UVa's strong 2007 recruiting class, which was ranked No. 5 nationally by W.I.N.
 Magazine and No. 8 by InterMat.
-Garland has brought in eight straight Top-25 recruiting classes, including the 2009 class, which was ranked as high as No. 6 nationally.
+Garland has brought in nine straight Top-25 recruiting classes, including the 2009 class, which was ranked as high as No. 6 nationally.

 Virginia set program records with nine NCAA qualifiers and four national seeds in 2012-13.
 Jedd Moore (157 pounds) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
 DiCamillo was crowned the ACC champion at 133 pounds, becoming the first UVa freshman to win an ACC title since 1995.